 The University of Washington Tacoma uses a numerical grading system at both the graduate and undergraduate levels of instruction.

-- Grading system for undergraduate students
+- Standard grading system for undergraduate students

 - Grading system for graduate students

 - Other letter grades used

 At the undergraduate level, instructors may report grades from 4.0 to 0.7 in 0.1 increments and the grade 0.0.
 The grade 0.0 is assigned for failing work or if a student does not officially withdraw.

 Note: Grades in the range 0.6 to 0.1 may not be assigned.
 Grades reported in this range will be converted by the Office of the Registrar to 0.0.

 Undergraduate Grading Scale

 Numerical grades may be considered equivalent to letter grades as follows:

 |A-||3.8 – 3.5|

 |B+||3.4 – 3.2|